 "What are you doing with your mother's stove?
 You going to sell it?"

-(Actually it was more like "whatcha gonna do wit ya motha's stove ya gonna selit?" [note: the 't' is silent])
+(Actually it was more like "whatcha gonna do wit ya motha's stove ya gonna selit?")

-She was finishing off a day of collecting signatures in front of Moishe's Bakery and we were walking back to the building she and Florence had lived in as neighbors on different floors.
+Little Mitzi was finishing off a day of collecting signatures in front of Moishe's Bakery for I don’t know what.
+We were walking back to the building she and Florence had lived in as neighbors on different floors for 50 years.
 She had been a school aide at PS 110 when I went there.